 MDMA Methylenedioxymethamphetamine (Ecstasy) is a designer drug first synthesised in 1914 by a German drug company for the treatment of obesity.
-Those who take the drug frequently report adverse effects, such as increased muscle tension and sweating, MDMA is not clearly a stimulant, although it has, in common with amphetamine drugs, a capacity to increase blood pressure and heart rate.
+Those who take the drug frequently report adverse effects, such as increased muscle tension and sweating.
+MDMA is not clearly a stimulant, although it has, in common with amphetamine drugs, a capacity to increase blood pressure and heart rate.
 MDMA does produce some perceptual changes in the form of increased sensitivity to light, difficulty in focusing, and blurred vision in some users.
 Its mechanism of action is thought to be via release of the neurotransmitter serotonin.
-MDMA may also release dopamine, although the general opinion is that this is a secondary effect of the drug.
-The most pervasive effect of MDMA, occurring in almost all people who have taken a reasonable dose of the drug, is to produce a clenching of the jaws.
+MDMA may also release dopamine, although general opinion is that this is a secondary effect of the drug.
+The most pervasive effect of MDMA occurring in almost all people who have taken a reasonable dose of the drug, is to produce a clenching of the jaws.
+The MDMA Ecstasy Test Strip yields a positive result when Methylenedioxymethamphetamine in urine exceeds 500ng/ml

 Ketamine is a derivative of phencyclidine.
 It is used medically as a veterinary and human anaesthetic.
 Certain doses of ketamine can cause dream-like states and hallucinations.
-In high doses, ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems.
+In high does, ketamine can cause delirium, amnesia, impaired motor function, high blood pressure, depression, and potentially fatal respiratory problems.
 Ketamine is metabolised in the liver and excreted through the kidney.
-The half-life of ketamine in the body is around three hours.
+The half-life of ketamine in the body is around three hours

 Opiate Opioid analgesics comprise of a large group of substances that control pain by depressing the central nervous system.
 Acute high dose used by abusers or addicts can cause depressed coordination, disrupted decision, decreased respiration, hypothermia and coma.
 Morphine is excreted unmetabolised and is the marker metabolic product of opiates.
-Morphine and morphine glucuronide is detectable in
+Morphine and morphine glucuronide is detectable in urine for several days after an opiate dose.

 Oxycodone is known as Oxycontin, Roxicodone and is an ingredient of Percodan, Percocet, Roxicet and Tylox.
-Oxycodone is a semi-synthetic opiate derived from opium.
-Like other opiates, oxycodone is characterised by its analgestic properties, and the tendency for users to form a physical dependency and develop tolerance with extended use.
+Oxycodone is a semisynthetic opiate derived from opium.
+Like other opiates, oxycodone is characterised by its analegestic properties, and the tendency for users to form a physical dependency and develop tolerance with extended use.
 Oxycodone is usually administered in combination with non-opiate analgesics such as acetaminophen and salicylates for the relief of moderate to severe pain.
 Oxycodone is a central nervous system depressant that may cause drowsiness, dizziness, lethargy, weakness and confusion.
-Toxicity in an overdose of oxycodone can lead to stupor, coma, muscle flaccidity, severe respiratory depression, hypotension, and stripiac arrest.
-Oxycodone is metabolised by N- and O-demethylation.
-One of the metabolites, oxymorphone, is a potent narcotic analgesic, while the other, noroxycodone, is relatively inactive.
-Between 33 to 61% of a single dose of oxycodone is excreted in a 24 hour urine collection and consists of 13-19% free oxycodone, 7-29% glucuronide conjugated oxycodone, 13-14% glucuronide conjugated oxymorphone and an unknown amount of noroxycodone.
-The detection time window of oxycodone is 1-3 days following use.
+Toxicity in an overdose of oxycodone and can lead to stupor, coma, muscle flaccidity, severe respiratory depression, hypotension, and stripiac arrest.
+Oxycodone is metabolised by N- and Odemethylation.
+One of the metabolites, oxymorphone, is a potent narcotic analgesic, while the other, noroxycodone, is relatively inactive Between 33 to 61% of a single dose of oxycodone is excreted in a 24 hour urine collection and consists of 13-19% free oxycodone, 7-29% glucuronide conjugated oxycodone, 13-14% glucuronide conjugated oxymorphone and an unknown amount of noroxycodone.
+The detection time window of oxycodone is 1-3 days following use

 Phencyclidine commonly known as PCP, is a hallucinogen which interacts with dopamine, cholinergic and adrenergic systems.
 It has dose dependent stimulant, depressant, hallucinogenic and psychological effects.
-PCP is mostly administered by oral or intravenously.
+PCP is mostly administered orally or intravenously.
 Even a moderate amount of PCP, from 5 to 100 ng/ml, can result in psychotic, violent and self-destruction.
 At high does, from 100 to 500 ng/ml, PCP can cause convulsions, hypertion, prolonged coma, absent peripheral sensation, and even death.
 PCP is metabolised via hydroxylation oxidation, and conjugation with glucuronic acid in the liver.
-About 10% of the does is excreted in urine as unchanged drug.
+About 10% of the dose is excreted in urine as unchanged drug.
 For chronic users, PCP can be detected in the urine for 7 to 8 days after drug administration